My Life/But You Know I Love You

 My Life/But You Know I Love You is a studio album by American country singer-songwriter Bill Anderson.
 It was released in June 1969 on Decca Records and was produced by Owen Bradley.
 It was Anderson's eleventh studio album to be issued during his musical career.
-The album's title was derived from its two singles of the same names.
+The album's title combines the names of its two singles.
 Both singles became major hits on the Billboard country chart.

 Background and content

 My Life/But You Know I Love You was recorded between 1968 and 1969 at Bradley's Barn, a studio owned by producer Owen Bradley that was located in Mount Juliet, Tennessee.
 It was to be Anderson's eleventh studio recording and eleventh to be produced with Bradley.
 The LP consisted of 11 tracks.
 Unlike Anderson's previous album, My Life only included two songs written by Anderson himself.
 The remainder of the material was written by others.
 Many of these compositions were cover versions of songs recorded by other performers.
 Among these tracks was one of the title tracks, "But You Know I Love You".
 The song was originally recorded and made a hit single by Kenny Rogers and the First Edition.
 "A Picture from Life's Other Side" had been originally cut by Hank Williams.
 Another track, "I Am," was written by Carter Howard, who was the son of Anderson's duet partner Jan Howard.
 In 1970, Howard would issue her own version of her son's track on the album For God and Country.